 GBC also regularly measures a variety of components in the learning environment to guarantee academic quality.
 As one important measure of academic quality, the College regularly assesses the accomplishments and credentials of the faculty – the heart of the institution.
 All academic programs are assessed annually and can be accessed through the appropriate link below.

 Take a moment to review the most recent data on quality and student achievement:

-- The percentage of first-time, full-time Fall-entry baccalaureate students who return for the Sophomore year is slightly below ACT and IPEDS benchmarks and ranged from 84% (2005) to 70% (2015).
+- The percentage of first-time, full-time Fall-entry baccalaureate students who return for the Sophomore year is comparable to the ACT and IPEDS benchmarks which have ranged from 84% (2005) to 70% (2019).

 - In the biannual Employer's Survey, when employers were asked to rate